Gaslighting — An Emotional Abuse to Burn Your Sanity

 • “You are too sensitive/you are overreacting”

 Gaslighting can take place in various forms.
 Sometimes; it involves manipulating a person’s environment behind her/his back.
 On some other occasions the form of psychological abuse is entirely verbal and emotional.
 Common techniques used by gaslighters include following manipulative actions.
-These are most common warning signs of gaslighting
+These are most common warning signs of gaslighting.

-Lie and deny
+Lie and Exaggerate

 Projection